hoplaahei/hoplaahei.github.io/_posts/2013-12-23-howto-backup-dotfiles-to-github.md

 DISCLAIMER: Although the following works fine on my system, I cannot account for the quirks in some shells, and therefore urge you to backup your home directory before trying the following.

-In this guide I assume you know howto:
+In this guide I assume you know how to:

 - create a github account
 - [setup](https://help.github.com/articles/generating-ssh-keys) security keys